 Figure 2: Place Kapton tape over the lifted land.

-Figure 3: Bond the land down using a Bonding System.
+Figure 3: Bond the land using a Bonding Iron.

 Clean the area.